klusta-team/spikedetekt/README.md

 This is a program for spike detection, that is optimized for high-channel count silicon probes.

+This software was developed at the [Cortical Processing Laboratory](http://www.ucl.ac.uk/cortexlab) at UCL.

 Please send feedback to Kenneth Harris (firstname at cortexlab.net), Shabnam Kadir (firstname at cortexlab.net)

 Here is a quick Start Guide (will become more comprehensive with time):